8.3 The Process of Self Seed Production

 When the identified plants become mature, it is time to collect.
 Important steps are:

-2. collect the seeds on a fine day (avoid rainy days)
+1. identify the right time (mature enough) 2. collect the seeds on a fine day (avoid rainy days)

 Stage 3: Drying Seeds